China's CITIC Agri Fund buys Dow corn seed assets for $1.1 billion

 Yuan Longping High-Tech said that year that it wanted to become one of the world's top five seed companies.

-Dow and DuPont announced the all-stock merger in December 2015.
+Dow and DuPont (DD.N) announced the all-stock merger in December 2015.

 The two companies won U.S. antitrust approval last month to merge on condition that they sell certain crop protection products and other assets.
 The European Union also cleared their merger in March.